azampagl/ai-ml-hospital-admissions/README.md

 ## File Structure ##

-* **algorithm**

-  Various algorithms that were tested aga

 * **data**

   The original data provided by the hospital.
 The data is **not** saved to the repository!

+* **data-generator**

+  Generates multi-dimensional linear data with an optional amount of normally distributed noise.

+* **experiment**

+  Experimentation with altnernative algorithms, such as Support Vector Machines (SVM).

 * **feature-extractor**

   Python application that reads in the original hospital data and extracts the feature sets.

+* **production**

+  Contains the production C++ code for the final implementation of the RKGERS algorithm.

+* **prototype**

+  Experiment different approaches to the RKGERS algorithm.

 * **results**

-  Results from various algorithms applied to the data set.
+  Results from various algorithms applied to different data sets.

 * **tmp**